slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Most people with good taste are young and poor.'*

+> *'Form follows profit is the aesthetic principle of our times.' -- Richard Rogers*

 > *'Sharpness is a bourgeois concept.' -- Henri Cartier-Bresson*

-> *'Form follows profit is the aesthetic principle of our times.' -- Richard Rogers*
+> *'There is no exquisite beauty without some strangeness in the proportion.' -- Edgar Allan Poe*

+> *'Poetry is what gets lost in translation.' -- Robert Frost*

+> *'Poets are damned but see with the eyes of angels.' -- Allen Ginsberg*

+<!--

 > *'The more «art» you allow in, the less commercial success you’ll have.
 People don’t want «art» they want entertainment.'*

-> *'There is no exquisite beauty without some strangeness in the proportion.' -- Edgar Allan Poe*

-> *'Poetry is what gets lost in translation.'*

-<!--
 > *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.'*

 > *'Imperfection is beauty, madness is genius and it's better to be absolutely ridiculous than absolutely boring.' -- Marilyn Monroe